 - Applying online should take no more than 15 minutes, and you will receive your EIN right away.

 - Applying by fax, write your fax number in bold on the top of your application.
-The IRS will be able to fax your EIN back to typically within 4 days.
+The IRS will be able to fax your EIN back typically within 4 days.

 - Applying by mail may take 2 to 4 weeks.

-All businesses must register your for state taxes with the New Jersey Department of Taxation’s Division of Revenue & Enterprise Services (DORES) to provide information that will let the state determine the taxes and employer contributions for which you may be responsible.
+All businesses must register for state taxes with the New Jersey Department of Taxation’s Division of Revenue & Enterprise Services (DORES) to provide information that will let the state determine the taxes and employer contributions for which you may be responsible.
 Failure to register your business will result in penalties and fees on taxes owed to the State of New Jersey.

 Before you complete this form, make sure you have: